sibvic/mq4-templates/snippets/Streams/Interfaces/readme.md

 Interface for line arrays stream

-## IIntStream

-Interface for integer stream.
-Similar to IStream located in the directory above, but returns int

 ## IBoolStream

 Interface for boolean stream.
 Similar to IStream located in the directory above, but returns bool